-So after season 2 of The Vampire Diaries I think, as I think many agree with, the series went downhill quite a bit.
-Season 3, especially towards the middle, was a mere shadow of The Vampire Diaries’ former self and season 4 was by far the worst season of the series.
+So after season 2 of The Vampire Diaries I think, as I”m sure many would agree with, the series went downhill quite a bit.
+Season 3, especially towards the middle, was a mere shadow of The Vampire Diaries’ former self and season 4 was by far the worst season of the entire series.

-So taking on this mindset, in this article I want to put forth what I think is the biggest sin The Vampire Diaries has ever committed against its own story and lore… the deaths of Finn & Kol.
+So taking on this mindset, in this article I want to put forth what I think was the biggest sin The Vampire Diaries ever committed against its own story and lore… the deaths of Finn & Kol.

 The way Finn and Kol were killed off in seasons 3 and 4 of The Vampire Diaries respectively is, in my opinion, the most horrendous moment in the series’ entire run.
 Both because it completely undermines the show’s stakes as well as because it ignores the lore and characterization set up throughout the rest of the series.
 Despite both of them being originals, and Finn even being in the company of the 900 year old Sage, they were both defeated in mere minutes.
 And while Klaus and Elijah have been seen fighting off entire armies of vampires and throwing younger vampires like Damon and Stefan aside without even trying, both Kol and Finn were killed off… by humans and baby vampires.

 Busboy vs. Original Vampire

 As you might recall, because it was certainly burned into my mind, Finn was killed by Stefan, Elena and Matt, the latter two both humans, and without any of them ever even breaking a nail.
 Now, unlike what happened to Kol, at least this was a surprise attack.
 So that makes it alright, right?
 Wrong.
 So very, very wrong.